-How Rendine Constructions builds 'wow' into every design
+How Rendine Constructions builds 'wow' into every project

 Form and function are often cited as counter-productive forces - some builders will tell you that you can choose one or the other, but never the full complement of both.

-At Rendine Constructions, we aim for every construction project to comprise exemplary, highly functional construction, but also to be presented with a distinctive 'wow' factor.
+At Rendine Constructions, we aim for every construction project to comprise exemplary, highly functional construction, but also designed and presented with a distinctive 'wow' factor.

-For a prime example, look no further than the new Douglas Boyd Learning Centre we completed for Geelong's Marcus Oldham College in 2019, at a cost of $10.5 million.
+A prime example is the new Douglas Boyd Learning Centre we completed for Geelong's Marcus Oldham College in 2019, at a cost of $10.5 million.

-This project, designed by 3iD Architecture, delivered a spectacular three-level learning hub including classrooms, learning spaces, multipurpose area, breakout and meeting rooms, and an IT hub.
+This project, undertaken in conjunction with 3iD Architecture, delivered a spectacular three-level learning hub including classrooms, learning spaces, multipurpose area, breakout and meeting rooms, and an IT hub.

 “The college wanted to make a statement about their commitment to 21st century agriculture and preparing students for the future.
 The building had to tell this story and provide a space to teach in the 21st century,” says Rendine Constructions General Manager, Michael Thornton.

 “It was a pretty amazing build, just because of the complexity.
 Nothing was flat, everything was triangulated.
 We're extremely proud of the result.”